-Options offer investors a different way to take advantage of the stock market other than just buying securities outright.
+Options offer investors a different way to take advantage of the stock market other than buying securities outright.
 They give you the choice, but not the obligation, to buy or sell a security at a predetermined price by a set date.

-There are two broad types of options that investors utilize; puts and calls.
+There are two broad types of options that investors utilize: puts and calls.

-There are various different subtypes and strategies, but these are the most basic ones so you can get a feel for what they do.
+There are various subtypes and strategies, but these are the most basic ones so you can get a feel for what they do.

 Puts: When you purchase a put, you are buying the right to sell that security at a set price.
 Put options are used when an investor believes a security is going to fall in price within a timeframe.

 Calls: Calls give you the right to buy a security at a set price by the contract date.
-A call is basically the opposite of a put.
+A call is essentially the opposite of a put.
 Investors may purchase a put when they believe a stock is going to rise in price by a certain date.

 For our explanation, let’s use a fake stock called XYZ.
-An investor has been watching XYZ for the past few weeks and their stock has held steady at $150.
-They believe that it is soon going to rise up above this amount in the near future.
+An investor has been watching XYZ for the past few weeks and the stock has held steady at $150.
+The investor believes that it is soon going to rise above this amount.

 This investor could just purchase shares of the stock at $150 and if the value goes up then they have, of course, an unrealized gain.
 However, if this investor does not want to risk a large amount of capital on his assumption, he could buy a call option for this stock instead.